Also known as: Cancer - prostate, Biopsy - prostate, Prostate biopsy or Gleason score

 If you are older, your doctor may recommend simply monitoring the cancer with PSA tests and biopsies.

-If the prostate cancer has spread, treatment may include:
+If prostate cancer spreads even after hormone therapy, surgery, or radiation has been tried, treatment may include:

-Surgery, radiation therapy, and hormone therapy can affect your sexual desire or performance.
-Problems with urine control are common after surgery and radiation therapy.
+Surgery, radiation therapy, and hormone therapy can affect your sexual performance.
+Problems with urine control are possible after surgery and radiation therapy.
 Discuss your concerns with your health care provider.

 After treatment for prostate cancer, you will be closely watched to make sure the cancer does not spread.
-This involves routine doctor check-ups, including PSA blood tests (usually every 3 months to 1 year).
+This involves routine checkups, including PSA blood tests (usually every 3 months to 1 year).

-You can ease the stress of illness by joining a support group whose members share common experiences and problems.
-See: Support group - prostate cancer
+You can ease the stress of illness by joining a prostate cancer support group.
+Sharing with others who have common experiences and problems can help you not feel alone.

 How well you do depends on whether the cancer has spread outside the prostate gland and how abnormal the cancer cells are (the Gleason score) when you are diagnosed.

-Discuss the advantages and disadvantages to PSA screening with your health care provider.
+Discuss the advantages and disadvantages of PSA screening with your health care provider.

 - Review date: